askST: Is seafood from Japan safe to eat? Can salt protect against radiation?

 Q: Is it still safe to eat salt and seafood from Japan?

-A: Experts said that eating seafood from Japan as part of a balanced diet should not have significant risk for Singaporeans but the long-term impacts need to be monitored.
+A: Experts said eating seafood and salt from Japan as part of a balanced diet should not pose a significant risk to Singaporeans, but the long-term impact needs to be monitored.

-Prof Chen said that Japan’s discharged treated water is at a much lower radioactive level due to the treatment before release, and also the vast dilution from sea water upon release.
+Prof Chen said Japan’s discharged treated water is at a much lower radioactive level due to its treatment before release, and also the vast dilution from seawater upon release.

-Dr Choo Bok Ai, senior consultant in radiation oncology at Singapore-based ICON Cancer Centre, added that the best way to quantify the risk is to conduct random sample testing of radioactivity in seafood from Japan.
+Dr Choo Bok Ai, a senior consultant in radiation oncology at the Singapore-based Icon Cancer Centre, said the best way to quantify the risk is to conduct random sample testing of radioactivity in seafood from Japan.

-The last factor is the types of radioactive sources one consumes.
-This is because the half-life, which is the length of time it takes for half of the radioactive atoms of a specific radionuclide to decay, differs.
+The last factor is the type of radioactive compound one consumes.
+This is because the half-life, or the length of time it takes for half of the radioactive atoms of a specific radionuclide to decay, differs.
 Tritium, which is present in the treated water, has a half-life of 12 years.

+An earlier ST report had highlighted that Tokyo Electric Power Company, the operator of the Fukushima nuclear plant, has been diluting the wastewater beyond what is necessary.

+The water to be pumped out will contain tritium levels at one-seventh that of World Health Organisation drinking water standards, and 1/40th of Japan’s more stringent regulations.

+“For scale, the Pacific Ocean contains 8,400g of pure tritium, while Japan will release 0.06g of tritium every year.
+The minuscule amount won’t make the tiniest jot of difference,” he said.

+“A lifetime’s worth of seafood caught a few kilometres from the ocean outlet will have the tritium radiation equivalent of one bite of a banana.”

-Q: Why are people in countries like China and South Korea hoarding salt?
+Q: Why are people in countries such as China and South Korea hoarding salt?

-A: Prof Chen said that shoppers may be mass buying sea salt to prevent perceived future contamination of tritium.
+A: Prof Chen said shoppers may be mass buying sea salt to prevent perceived future contamination from tritium.

-He warned that an overconsumption of salt could lead to adverse health impacts like high blood pressure.
+He warned that an overconsumption of salt could lead to adverse health problems such as high blood pressure.

 Q: What health problems could arise from consuming radioactive seafood or salt?

-However, it may take over 10 years before any initial exposure to radiation causes cancer.
+However, it may take more than 10 years before any initial exposure to radiation causes cancer.

-“Even for my cancer patients whose treatment require them to be exposed to radiation hundreds of times more than in radioactive seafood, the long-term complications can arise many years later,” said Dr Choo.
+“Even for my cancer patients whose treatment requires them to be exposed to radiation hundreds of times more than in radioactive seafood, the long-term complications can arise many years later,” said Dr Choo.

 Q: Does radioactivity particularly concentrate in seafood?

-A: Whether radioactivity concentrates in seafood depends on the radioactive element, said associate professor Patrick Martin at NTU’s Asian School of the Environment.
+A: Whether radioactivity concentrates in seafood depends on the radioactive element, said Associate Professor Patrick Martin from NTU’s Asian School of the Environment.

-While some radioactive elements can accumulate in seafood, the concentrations of these elements in Japan’s discharged treated water is low and the radioactivity will be quickly diluted by ocean currents.
+While some radioactive elements can accumulate in seafood, the concentrations of these elements in Japan’s discharged treated water are low and the radioactivity will be diluted quickly by ocean currents.